NOTE: This blog was originally posted at BretAlexanderMusic.com

 It starts off fast and furious and you’re convinced that a more perfect situation has never existed.
 It becomes the thing you most identify yourself with… and the thing others see you as being.
 You are inseparable.
 And, with time, your life starts to expand around this thing you have created.

 But inevitably one day the honeymoon is over.
 You get down to the business at hand.
 And that is when you get lost.

 It just happens.
 New people enter your life.
 Some with good intentions, some not.
 Probably, you start listening to a few voices you shouldn’t listen to.
 And before you know it, the original intention is gone.
 The joy is now a responsibility.
 And it’s everyone’s fault but yours.

-About 50% of all marriages end in divorce.
+About 50% of all marriages end in divorce, that’s why is so important to have the contact of a Massachusetts Divorce Attorney in case you need it.
 There is another statistic that around 80% of all bands break up within 18 months of getting a record deal.
 Why is that?
 Within 18 months of achieving your dream, it is over.
 You don’t want to do it anymore.

 There are lots of reasons, I suppose.
 But that is for another day.
 Today, I want to talk about what is on the other side if you make it through.

 Willie Nelson once said, “If when I was 21 years old I had written down exactly how I would have liked my life to play out, it would have paled in comparison to what actually happened.”